CumulusNetworks/config-backup-upgrade-helper/README.md

 - Install ansible on a host.
 This script was tested with ansible version 1.9.3
 - Check out this repo into a directory on the host
-- Create an ansible.hosts file in that dir:
+- Edit the ansible.hosts file in that dir and put in the actual switch names:
 <pre><code>
 [upgradeTo3]
-my_switch_name
+my_first_switch_name
 my_second_switch_name
 </code></pre>